- Discover Japan’s National Parks: Interview with a Picchio Eco Tour Guide

-- Realities of Japan: Working in a Rural City in Kyushu, Japan
+- Realities of Japan: Working in a Rural City of Japan as a Foreigner

 - Meet Chie, the Wandering Singer and Mangaka of Arakicho, Shinjuku